Wildlife Tunnels & Corridors Initiative

 Features:

-• Can include land bridges, rewilded road verges, or unfenced pathways.
+• Can include land bridges, rewilded road verges, or unfenced pathways

 A comprehensive map will identify:

-• Key habitats and migration pathways.
+• Key habitats and migration routes

-• Properties with fencing that obstructs wildlife movement.
+• Properties with fencing that obstructs wildlife movement

 Implementation Plan